lustraka/Predict_Ames_House_Prices/prd/Readme.md

 # Open Issues
 > What factors do you still need to figure out?

+**ACI Deployment Failure** occuring under certain conditions (see [Supplement](../suppl/Readme.md)).

 # Q&A
 > What are common questions about the product along with the answers you’ve decided?
 This is a good place to note key decisions.

 # Other Considerations
 > This is a catch-all for anything else, such as if you make a key decision to remove or add to the project’s scope.

+A machine learning engineer shall consider these improvements in his future work:
++ Apply feature engineering.
+Carefully constructed features have a great potential to improve models' performance.
++ Enable deep learning with neural networks if there are more resources.
+Neural networks, when configured and trained properly, may have better performance than linear or tree-based models.
+It is at costs of explainability, though.
++ Use pipelines.
+Pipelines implement continuous integration, development, and testing to ensure consistent and quality code, that is readily available to users.
++ Use BayesianSampling in the HyperDrive tuning.
+Bayesian sampling tries to intelligently pick the next sample of hyperparameters, based on how the previous samples performed, such that the new sample improves the reported primary metric.
++ Use a PublishedPipeline, the pipeline to be submitted without the Pyton code which constructed it.
+The PublishedPipeline can be used to resubmit a pipeline with diferent parameter values and inputs and enabels "managed repeatability" in batch scoring and retraining scenarios.

 # References
 + [Udacity: Machine Learning Engineer for Microsoft Azure Nanodegree Program](https://www.udacity.com/course/machine-learning-engineer-for-microsoft-azure-nanodegree--nd00333)